jeancomp/Plugin/README.md

 Goals
 =================
-The Plugin aims to facilitate the development of new data processing modules, without the need to recompile the original project that is running the OpenDPMH Framework, nor to interrupt the user's raw data collection.
+The Plugin aims to facilitate the development of new data processing modules, without the need to recompile the original project that is running the OpenDP Framework, nor to interrupt the user's raw data collection.

 <h1 align="center">
   <img alt="Arquitetura-framework" title="#Arquitetura" src="/framework.png" />